Posted by: socalsalty | June 18, 2013

 Not a wsb, but he’ll take it.

 The move took an hour and a half, so I took advantage of the bunks and caught a little shuteye.
 I woke up as the boat was slowing down.
 We eased into the Smuggler’s Cove area on the southwestern side of Santa Cruz Island.
 Unlike last week, there were only a handful of boats working the area.
 We anchored up and almost immediately an angler to my right got bit.
 I had to laugh.
 He was telling us when we boarded that he had put in 9 trips already and was still fruitless in getting a seabass.
-Oh well, a nice halibut wasn’t a bad consolation ;-)
+Oh well, a nice halibut wasn’t a bad consolation 😉

 It wasn’t long though before we started hooking into seabass.
 We weren’t there 30 minutes and we already had 3 seabass and the hali onboard.
 The bite was consistent, and I got bit during this run.
 I was fishing on the stern and the fish took me just around the port corner.
 I could tell it wasn’t a huge fish, but it had a few strong runs it.
 This time I was prepared and my drag was set appropriately low.
 After the third run, he was done and came in easily.
 Scott stuck it and it hit the deck.
 Another schoolie.
 It was smaller than last week’s fish, maybe 13 or 14 lbs, but a seabass.
 Scott and Steve both got bit as well during this run.
 When the spot was fished out, it was just after 9am and we had 9 seabass and the hali.

 We made a move and worked our way a bit further west.
 We started a drift.
 Most were fishing a dropper, but Capt.
 Matt threw a sliding sinker rig.
 His line was well behind the boat when he got bit.
 He furiously reeled to catch up to the fish.
 His line tightened up when he caught up with it and he handed it off to an angler named Bill.
 Bill fought it briefly before it came to color and was gaffed.
 Another schoolie.
-At that point, all of the fish were maybe 10-15 lbs.
+At that point, all of the wsb were maybe 10-15 lbs.

 Capt.
 Matt's fish